Polaris (2016 film)

-Polaris is a multi-cultural feature film based on a script written by Soudabeh Moradian and Naghmeh Samini starring Bahram Radan, Alicja Bachleda, Coby Ryan McLaughlin and Roya Teymourian.
+Polaris is a multi-cultural feature film based on a script written by Soudabeh Moradian and Naghmeh Samini, and starring Bahram Radan, Alicja Bachleda, Coby Ryan McLaughlin and Roya Teymourian.
 It's the first U.S. Iranian collaboration produced in the U.S. after the revolution and which received its license to screen theatrically in Iran in 2018.
 Its theatrical screening commenced in Iran in December 2018 and continued through early summer of 2019.